ivory-tower-private-power/sirup/README.md

 ## How to use sirup

 Simple IP rotation using python.

+## Requirements
+- An account with a VPN service that supports openvpn (for instance ProtonVPN or surfshark)
+- A linux OS and superuser rights

 The project setup is documented in [project_setup.md](project_setup.md).
 Feel free to remove this document (and/or the link to this document) if you don't need it.